US ambassador to the UN John Bolton resigns

 Washington, Dec 5: US Ambassador to the United Nations John Bolton has resigned.

-Washington, Dec 5 (UNI) The resignation of the US Representative to the United Nations John Bolton is described as the first casualty of the Republican Party's defeat in the November 7 elections.
+The resignation was being described as a casualty of the Republican Party's defeat in the November 7 elections.

-President Bush accepted Bolton's resignation immediately after he submitted it yesterday of course ''with deep regret.''
-The appointment was subject to the confirmation of by the US Senate, now under the control of the Democratic Party which has accused Bolton of being a bully and of pressuring subordinates to align their views with him.
+President Bush accepted Mr Bolton's resignation immediately after he submitted it yesterday ''with deep regret.''
+The appointment was subject to the confirmation of by the US Senate, now under the control of the Democratic Party which has accused the Ambassador of being a bully and of pressuring subordinates to align their views with him.

 Mr Bolton's temporary appointment last year had allowed him to bypass the Senate confirmation process.

 Commending the role played by Mr Bolton, the White House, in a statement said, the President credited Mr Bolton with leading negotiations in the UN Security Council that resulted in unanimous resolutions on North Korean military and nuclear activities, a resolution calling on Iran to suspend the enrichment and reprocessing of uranium, and a UN peacekeeping commitment to Sudan.

 He was appointed to the post in August 2005 during a period when the Senate, which normally would vote on the nomination, was in recess.
 Under the US Constitution, a president may make temporary recess appointments without Senate confirmation.